-(b) Subject to the provisions of the Local Authorities (Standing Orders) (Wales) Regulations 2006, the recommendation for any appointment and dismissal of the Head of Paid Service, Chief Officers, Deputy Chief Officers (Heads of Service), is the responsibility of the Committee.
+(b) Subject to the provisions of the Local Authorities (Standing Orders) (Wales) Regulations 2006, the recommendation for any appointment and dismissal of the Chief Executive, Chief Officers, Deputy Chief Officers (Heads of Service), is the responsibility of the Committee.

-- (c) At least one Member of the Executive must be a Member of the Committee and not more than half the Members of that Committee should be Members of the Executive (Schedule 3 of the Local Authorities (Standing Orders) (Wales) Regulations 2006). - (d) Where the Committee is proposing to appoint or dismiss the Head of Paid Service, the Full Council must approve that appointment before the offer of appointment is made or must approve that dismissal before notice of dismissal is given.
+- (c) At least one Member of the Cabinet must be a Member of the Committee and not more than half the Members of that Committee should be Members of the Cabinet (Schedule 3 of the Local Authorities (Standing Orders) (Wales) Regulations 2006). - (d) Where the Committee is proposing to appoint or dismiss the Chief Executive, the Full Council must approve that appointment before the offer of appointment is made or must approve that dismissal before notice of dismissal is given.